AlanBitts/AlanBitts/README.md

 - 🌱 I’m currently learning full-stack development
 - 👨‍🎓 Undergraduate degree in Communications, Culture and Organizations by [UMa](https://www.uma.pt/en/)
 - 📚 I like reading about metaphysics, philosophy and classic literature
-- ⚡ Fun fact: I love Music, playing instruments, video games and drinking coffe (I must!)
+- 🎸 Fun fact: I love Music, playing instruments, video games and drinking beer.
 - 🗺️ Based in Island of Madeira